scrabbletank/farhome-rules/rulesdoc.md

 Curse a creature with pain.
 Make a spellcasting roll vs the creatures Willpower.
 On success the creature takes an additional wound die every time they take damage, or a full wound on crit.

 You may target an additional person for every level above the 5th.

 ___
+#### Heart Grip
+*5th Level*
+- **Casting Time:** 9 AP
+- **Range:** 7
+- **Duration:** instant
+- **Damage Type:** Death

+Reach out to a creature you can see and stop their heart.
+The target creature makes a Stamina save against your spellcasting roll, adding a Superior die if they have at least half their wounds, otherwise adding a Terrible die.
+On fail they take 4 wound die in damage and all healing they recieve is half as effective until they take a long rest.
+On crit they are stunned until the end of their next turn.
+Casting this on a creature already under the effects of _Heart Grip_ has no effect.

+Add a proficiency die for every level above the 5th.

+___
 #### Mind Break